On this page

 The funding support will contribute to course costs and associated living expenses during your study, including while completing clinical placements.

 The total scholarship value is $15,000 per successful candidate.
-This will be provided in 1 instalment to the successful candidates.

 To be eligible for the re-entry to practice scholarships, you must:

 - be a domestic student.
 For the purposes of this scholarship this is defined as:

 - an Australian citizen

 - a New Zealand citizen (or dual citizenship holders of either Australia or New Zealand)

 - have previously been registered in Australia as a nurse and have had at least 2 years of relevant Australian clinical registered nursing or midwifery experience

 - meet the requirements outlined in the NMBA Re-entry to practice that requires you to complete a re-entry program of study to regain registered nursing registration